 - Restorative Cleveland

-- Sexual violence provision from Teesside Sexual Assault Referral Centre (SARC) and Arch
+- Sexual violence and exploitation provision from Teesside Sexual Assault Referral Centre (SARC,) Arch Teesside, A Way out and Eva Women’s Aid.

-- A number of services for victims of domestic abuse and their families provided by My Sister’s Place, Harbour Support Services and Foundation
+- A number of services for victims of domestic abuse and their families provided by My Sister’s Place, Eva Women’s Aid, Harbour Support Services and the Halo Project.

 As a victim, what support am I entitled to?

-The Code of Practice for Victims of Crime forms a key part of Government strategy to transform the criminal justice system.
+The Victims Code forms a key part of Government strategy to transform the criminal justice system.

 It aims to put victims first and make the system more responsive and easier to navigate for everyone.

-The code says that Victims of crime should be treated in a respectful, sensitive and professional manner without discrimination.
+As a result, the code says that Victims should be treated in a respectful, sensitive and professional manner without discrimination.

-They should receive appropriate support to help them to cope and recover from crime as much as possible and be protected from further victimisation.
+Victims should receive appropriate support to help them to cope and recover from crime as well as be protected from further victimisation.

-Victims of crime should know what information and support is available to them from reporting a crime onwards and who to go to request help.
+Victims should know what information and support is available to them – from the point of reporting a crime onwards.
+In addition, victims should know who to go to ask for help.

 Reporting crimes and getting compensation